-Trump's Miami Golf Course To Host G-7 Summit
+G-7 Summit To Be Held At Trump's Miami Golf Resort

 "We know the environment we live in," Mulvaney said, adding that Trump was willing to take the scrutiny.

 Mulvaney noted that Doral was Trump's suggestion that staff followed up on.
-He said "no" when asked if it was better to avoid the appearance of self-dealing, pointing repeatedly to potential cost-savings.
+He said "no" when asked if it was better to avoid the appearance of self-dealing, pointing repeatedly to potential cost savings.
 He said he would not share documents on the decision-making process.

 Trump made his interest in holding the summit at Doral known in August, while attending this year's gathering in Biarritz, France.